 If a passenger is allowed to ride a motorcycle without a helmet by the owner of that motorcycle, that would be seen as an act of negligence, and the owner may be held partially responsible for the passenger’s injuries.

 If you choose to ride your motorcycle without a helmet, perhaps for a quick trip down the block, and are struck by a driver, will that affect your claim?
 To some degree, yes.
 New York works on a comparative negligence system, which means you can bring a legal claim if the defendant was ANY degree at fault, but the amount you’re awarded by a jury will be reduced by your percentage of fault.
 If the jury decides you were 10% at fault for not wearing a helmet, you’d lose 10% of whatever final amount the jury gave you.
 However, it is usually still worthwhile to pursue a claim, and a skilled NY motorcycle accident lawyer will work around your situation.

-If you or a loved one has suffered a brain injury due to a motorcycle accident, you may be able to hold another negligent party responsible.
-Call Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 and make sure your rights are protected.
+If you or a loved one has suffered a brain injury due to a NYC motorcycle accident, you may be able to hold another negligent party responsible.
+Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 and make sure your rights are protected.